-The paper was particularly influential in free black communities because Garrison took much of the Liberator’s agenda, particularly in the first five years, from black abolitionists.Three-quarters of the early subscribers were African-American and it was money from free black abolitionists which enabled Garrison to start the paper and keep it running from 1831 to 1835.
+The paper was particularly influential in free black communities because Garrison took much of the Liberator’s agenda, particularly in the first five years, from black abolitionists.Three-quarters of the early subscribers were African-American and it was money from free black abolitionists which enabled the editor to start the paper and keep it running from 1831 to 1835.

 Many of the articles and letters in the paper were written by free blacks in the North or escaped slaves.
 Some of the earliest African-American literature was published in The Liberator.
 Ironically, literary critics have sometimes portrayed Garrison as racist because of his split with Frederick Douglass.
 In "Garrison and Douglass: Racism in the Abolitionist Movement?"
-I explain how that division had more to do with two powerful personalities clashing than race, but, unfortunately, the historical view of Garrison as racist has damaged his reputation and left his work neglected.
+I explain how that division had more to do with two powerful personalities clashing than race, but, unfortunately, the historical view of the editor as racist has damaged his reputation and left his work neglected.

 Although Garrison did not write all of the copy for the paper, most contemporaries thought of the paper as mostly his ideas because he firmly controlled the content.
 In fact, he ferociously defended his right to control the content of his paper, even when the Abolitionist Societies who supported the Liberator disagreed with him.

-Furthermore, Garrison seems to be linked more strongly to his paper because, unlike many abolitionist newspaper editors, he was a professional newspaperman who actually set the type for each issue and often helped print it.
+Furthermore, the editor seems to be linked more strongly to his paper because, unlike many abolitionist newspaper editors, he was a professional newspaperman who actually set the type for each issue and often helped print it.
 When Garrison was sick or traveling on lecture tours, his friends Edmond Quincy or Oliver Johnson would edit and print the paper in his absence.
-Except for occasional letters from Garrison about his trips and an absence of his editorial comments, these issues are generally indistinguishable from Garrison’s own.
+Except for occasional letters from Garrison about his trips and an absence of his editorial comments, these issues are generally indistinguishable from his own.

 Changes in Paper's Influence